GHHU 2901: Special Topics in Humanities

 The Gothic: The Undead, Walking Dead, and Really Dead

 This course will explore the evolution of Gothic literature and film from the 1700s to modern day (2 credit hours).

 This web-based class will be delivered via D2L.
-The class will “meet” 2 times using Collaborate, a video-chat program free to GHC students.
-Several dates and times will be offered for each required meeting, and students will be able to sign-up for their preferred timeslot.
+The class will “meet” at least 2 times during the semester using Zoom, a video chat program free to GHC students.
+Multiple days and times as well as an alternate assignment will available for required meetings and students can choose which they prefer.

 There will be no required textbook for this course.
 Literature and videos will be assigned from various online resources, including GALILEO.
 Students will be required to locate and watch one feature-length film chosen from a list of several options available through public libraries and/or for a minimal cost at various online venues.

 Unit 1: Building Medieval Ruins

 Unit 3: Gothic Goes Hollywood